 The CCRC’s Research Committee was established in 2014/15.
 It is made up of a number of CCRC Commissioners and staff including members of the Senior Management Team.

 They are assisted and advised by two independent academic members.
-These are: Professor Cheryl Thomas QC (Hon), Professor of Judicial Studies at the University College London Faculty of Laws, and Professor Andrew Sanders, Professor of Criminal Law and Criminology and Head of School at the School of Law, Politics and Sociology at University of Sussex.
+These are: Professor Cheryl Thomas QC (Hon), Professor of Judicial Studies at the University College London Faculty of Laws, and Professor Andrew Sanders, Professor of Criminal Law and Criminology and Head of School at the School of Law, University of Warwick.